ssoufiene/shortcut_eeg/README.md

 ## The Task

-The dataset used here is the ADFTD EEG dataset: resting-state, eyes-closed EEG recordings from subjects diagnosed as AD, FTD, or CN.
+The dataset used here is the ADFTD EEG dataset: resting-state, eyes-closed EEG recordings from subjects diagnosed as AD, FTD, or CN [[1]](https://doi.org/10.18112/openneuro.ds004504.v1.0.8).
 The OpenNeuro release contains 88 subjects: 36 AD, 23 FTD, and 29 CN.

 The supervised task is: